oran-testing/docs/attacks/5g_sniffer_new.rst

             type: "b200"
             images_dir: "/usr/share/uhd/images/"

-The config file for the Sniffer attack will be located in its submodule at ``ran-tester-ue/5g-sniffer/(config.toml)``:
+The config file for the Sniffer will be located in its submodule at ``ran-tester-ue/5g-sniffer/(config.toml)``:

 .. code-block:: toml